Madame Doubtfire: Film adaptation

 The feature film adaptation was produced by 20th Century Fox (with a budget of $25 million) and was released on 24 November 1993.
 The adaptation was directed by Chris Columbus, and written by Randi Mayem Singer and Leslie Dixon.
-Robin Williams played the eponymous character, and Sally Field played his wife Miranda.
+Robin Williams stars as the title character, and Sally Field plays his wife Miranda.

-In the film, his disguise includes a prosthetic mask, which is so convincing that no one in his family recognizes him at first.
+In the film, Daniel's disguise includes a prosthetic mask, which is so convincing that no one in his family recognizes him at first.
 Greg Cannom, Ve Neill, and Yolanda Toussieng received the Academy Award for Best Makeup for creating Mrs. Doubtfire.
 Grossing $441.3 million worldwide, it became the second-highest-grossing film of 1993, behind only Jurassic Park.

+The film also served as the basis for the 1995 Filipino comedy-drama mockbuster Wanted: Perfect Father starring Dolphy, with some scenes directly lifted from Mrs. Doubtfire.

+Origin of the "Doubtfire" name

+Author Anne Fine based the name of her novel on a 1970s-era second-hand store, "Madame Doubtfire", located at the corner of Howe Street and South East Circus Place in Edinburgh.
+The shop was owned by Annabella Coutts, who named her shop after her first husband, Arthur Cyril Doubtfire.